spotinst/help/src/docs/elastigroup/tools-integrations/elastic-beanstalk/in-asg.md

 # In-ASG

 Once Beanstalk integration is configured, Elastigroup takes control of instance provisioning, scaling and deploying.
-The Amazon ASG becomes passive, Beanstalk’s `min` `capacity` is set to 0 and max capacity is set to double the original `max capacity`.
+The Amazon ASG becomes passive, Beanstalk's `min` `capacity` is set to 0 and max capacity is set to double the original `max capacity`.

 ---